-To write down everything that you’ve done in your day or write your dreams, to create stories derived from your imagination in the Iberian language will present a double advantage.
-On the one hand, this linguistic gymnastics will help to think better in Spanish.
+To write down everything that you've done in your day or write your dreams, to create stories derived from your imagination in the Iberian language will present a double advantage.
+On the one hand, this linguistic gymnastics will help you to think better in Spanish.
 On the other hand, a vocation as writer or translator may emerge from an activity that seemed initially banal or innocuous!

 When we were in elementary school, our teachers found correspondents.
 Young French, Spanish, Italian or German children sometimes stood at the other end of the pencil, and would write back to you and maybe sometimes a friendship would spring out of this.

 Twenty or thirty years later, things have evolved, Superprof will not advise you to find a Spanish-speaking correspondent to send letters to...

 The Internet revolution and its infinite possibilities make it possible to find this correspondent with whom to exchange, to progress rapidly, informally and without having the feeling that you're working.

 By seeking a linguistic tandem on sites specialized in cultural and linguistic exchange, forums, etc.

 Speaking regularly in Spanish through the linguistic tandem will help you make enormous progress.

 And in particular with the “every day” Spanish.